g-hegde/dataeng-webdeploy/README.md

 ### Files and Directories included
 1. app/
     - templates/
-        - go.html - HTML file for displaying relevant classification labels
+        - go.html - Udacity provided HTML file for displaying relevant classification labels.
+Modified for use.
-        - master.html - Front page of webapp.
+        - master.html - Udacity provided HTML file.
+Front page of webapp.
 Dashboard containing overview plots for disaster message database.
+Modified for use.
     - run.py - Udacity provided Python template file containing Flask back-end code for webapp.
 Modified for use case.
 2. data/
-    - disaster_messages.csv - table containing disaster messages translated into english and transcribed in english from their respective original languages.
+    - disaster_messages.csv - Table containing disaster messages translated into English and transcribed in English from their respective original languages.
+Provided by Udacity.
-    - disaster_categories.csv - table containing uncleaned classification of text messages.
+    - disaster_categories.csv - Table containing uncleaned classification of text messages.
+Provided by Udacity.
     - DisasterResponse.db - SQL table containing clean, merged table with text messages and corresponding categories as columns.
+Created in this project.
     - process_data.py - ETL pipeline - Extracts data from csv files, cleans and transforms category texts into category columns and loads into SQL database.
 3. models/
     - train_classifier.py - Creates and trains NLP and ML pipelines for text message classification.